SJLimburg/sql-alchemy-challenge/README.md

 ### Step 1 - Climate Analysis and Exploration - SQLAlchemy ORM queries, Pandas, and Matplotlib - (Hawaii_climate_analysis.ipynb)

-Some items were given to set-up the dependancies required for the task at hand:
+To begin set-up the dependancies required for the task at hand.
+These are standard libraries used in data analysis:

 ##### matplotlib libraries